- 54. 10 Useful Pieces of Advice for Teaching with LEARNING WORLD #9 & 10

 43. 10 Useful Pieces of Advice for Teaching with LEARNING WORLD #2

-In my last post I wrote about the necessity of reminding ourselves as teachers of what’s important when teaching Learning World, and the “10 pieces of advice for Learning World teachers” on the APRICOT homepage – http://www.apricot-plaza.co.jp/en/advice-box/usage-and-methods/jikkkun – is really good for this.
+In my last post I wrote about the necessity of reminding ourselves as teachers of what’s important when teaching Learning World, and the “10 pieces of advice for Learning World teachers” on the APRICOT homepage – https://www.apricot-plaza.co.jp/en/advice-box/usage-and-methods/jikkkun – is really good for this.
 Over the coming days I’ll be posting my thoughts on each piece of advice.

 My last post gave recognition to #1: